Why Do Snowbirds Love Galveston So Much?

 Snow·bird (noun): A northerner who travels from their chilly winter home to enjoy the delightful weather of the coastal south.
 It’s no surprise that Texas’ top snowbird destination is Galveston, TX with 32-miles of beautiful gulf beaches; fascinating history; shopping, dining and sights of Historic Downtown and much more!

-Dickens on the Strand took place earlier this month!
-Visitors stepped back in time and across the pond with the transformation of the Historic Strand District into a Charles Dickens-inspired Victorian England!
-Festivalgoers took the streets of Downtown by foot or by a horse-drawn carriage and really got in the spirit as they soaked in the sights and sounds of 19th century London.
+Visitors step back in time and across the pond with the transformation of the Historic Strand District into a Charles Dickens-inspired Victorian England!
+Festival-goers take to the streets of Downtown by foot or by a horse-drawn carriage and really get in the spirit as they soak in the sights and sounds of 19th century London.
 Dickens on The Strand is a staple for Snowbirds!

-Galveston Restaurant Week takes place from January 22 to 5, 2019.
-Two full weeks of island culinary expertise flaunting their premier cuisine!
+Galveston Restaurant Week kisks off annually in January, with two full weeks of island culinary expertise flaunting their premier cuisine!
 Participating restaurants will be offering 2- or 3-course chef menus at a special prix fixe cost.
-Try new restaurants or go to your favorites for promotionally priced meals, there's no wrong way to tackle Galveston Restaurant Restaurant Week.
+Try new restaurants or go to your favorites for promotionally priced meals, there’s no wrong way to tackle Galveston Restaurant Restaurant Week.
 This is a great opportunity for snowbirds and locals alike to (re)discover their favorite spots!

-Mardi Gras!
-Galveston, the third largest Mardi Gras celebration in the United States, offers the unique chance to experience sand between your toes and gorgeous beach sunsets while taking in the revelry and lavish parades that dominate Galveston Island during carnival season.
-The island’s 108th Mardi Gras celebration, to be held February 22 thru March 5, 2019, is expected to draw more than 350,000 attendees for 30+ concerts, parades, balcony parties and several elegant balls.
+The third largest Mardi Gras celebration in the United States, offers the unique chance to experience sand between your toes and gorgeous beach sunsets while taking in the revelry and lavish parades that dominate Galveston Island during carnival season.
+The island’s Mardi Gras celebration draws more than 350,000 attendees for concerts, parades, balcony parties and several elegant balls.

 Galveston fishing is wonderful at this time of year.
 The more popular fishing beaches can be found on the island’s west end, while swimming and leisure beaches are located more east.
 Galveston has several fishing piers that extend into the gulf and offer fishing equipment rentals for added convenience.
 Interested in off-shore fishing?
 Fishing charters are very popular throughout Galveston as well.